-Claim: A plaque made for a 2002 Martin Luther King Day celebration mistakenly thanked James Earl Ray, King's assassin.
+Claim: A plaque made for a 2002 Martin Luther King Day celebration mistakenly thanked James Earl Ray, King's assassin, instead of actor James Earl Jones.

 If all this seemed an unnecessary brouhaha over a small mix-up of names, consider the plaque again, this time from the perspective of who James Earl Ray was.
 The plaque showcased commemorative stamps issued in honor of four prominent African-American figures.
 And in its middle it thanked the murderer of one of them for "keeping the dream alive" (as in, getting rid of one and suggesting by implication that others should be similarly dispatched).